 Situated in Southeast Asia, Indonesia is a group of highly volatile volcanic islands, where many of the citizens come from different cultures and speak different languages.
-However, this exceptionally diverse, incredible society is struggling to cope with the burden of its location.
+However, this exceptionally diverse, incredible society is struggling to cope with the burden of its unpredictable geography.

-Here at Al Mustafa Welfare Trust, we’ve made it our mission to help support the innocent civilians who are trapped or suffering as a result of the natural disasters in Indonesia.
-To achieve this, we focus our efforts on food and medical support, organising food pack distributions and setting up medical camps to assist the most vulnerable when disaster strikes.
+However, here at Al Mustafa Welfare Trust, we have made it our mission to support the thousands of innocent civilians who are trapped or suffering as a result of the natural disasters frequently occurring in Indonesia.
+In order to achieve this, we are continuing to focus our efforts on food and medical support, organising food pack distributions and setting up medical camps to assist the most vulnerable members of society when new disasters strike.

-The challenges presented by Indonesia’s disasters have left the country with serious food concerns.
-Approximately 14% of the population lives below the poverty line and of this 14%, most people spend 70% of their wage on food.
-Combined with high food prices caused by the damaged infrastructure, this has forced families to buy cheap pre-packaged foodstuffs that have poor nutritional value, leading to millions of children suffering from malnutrition and stunted growth.
-Overall, the issues created by the Indonesia disasters have led to over 19 million people being unable to meet their dietary requirements, and every time a new disaster strikes, this number increases.
+The challenges that are presented by Indonesia’s disasters have left the country with serious food concerns.
+Approximately 14% of the population now live below the poverty line and of this 14%, most people spend 70% of their meagre wage on food.
+Combined with high food prices caused by the damaged infrastructure, this has forced families to buy cheap, pre-packaged foodstuffs that have poor nutritional value.
+As a result, this has led to millions of impoverished Indonesian children suffering from malnutrition and stunted growth.

-The people of Indonesia need our help to address their food and malnourishment issues, as well as to obtain affordable medical services for those struggling with injuries caused by natural disasters.
-Your donation has the power to give those who are most vulnerable a fighting chance at survival.
+The people of Indonesia need our help to address their food and malnourishment issues, as well as to obtain affordable medical services for those who are struggling with injuries caused by natural disasters.
+Your generous Indonesia tsunami donation has the power to give those who are most vulnerable a fighting chance at survival.

 Last updated: 23/12/2018